chrt-io/chrt/README.md

 # chrt
 **Chrt** is a library for creating charts in the most fun way.

+**WORK IN PROGRESS** Please come back in few months after we will announce the first beta version.
+For more info mail to sayhi@chrt.io

 ## How to build

 ###  Install the dependencies